So, what really matters?

 In time these images form a record of your legacy.

 You may be curious, what does unearthing your human angle cost?

 Often people spend a lot more on other photographers but leave with pictures that somehow miss the mark.

-I harness curiosity, intuition and fun to hit the home run.
+I harness adventure, curiosity and creativity to hit the home run.

 There’s one of me and I can only be in one place at a time.